Ahmad-Hazrati/django-event/README.md

 ## Credits
 ### Content
-NOTE: Specific links are included within the Python files.
-The list below summarises content credits in general.
-- Thanks to my Code Institute mentor Mr. Aleksei Konovalov for his guidance, insight and the constant confidence boost to help me in the right direction.
+- The idea of the project and most of the contents were taken from P4 walkthrough project.
-- Code Institute Tutor Assistance, Slack, other online resources and especially the Github of [Johnamdickson](https://github.com/johnamdickson/portfolio-project-3/) were a massive help for Python that enabled some of the functionality I was looking for.
+- The other contents are fictitious. were a massive help for Python that enabled some of the functionality I was looking for.
 - Weather codes and corresponding weather conditions from [Open Weather.](https://openweathermap.org/weather-conditions)
 - Deployment information to Heroku is taken from Code Institute [Love Sandwiches - Essentials Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/e3b664e16366444c8d722c5d8340b340/) and respective guidelines.

 ### Media
-- The emojis are used as weather symbol to describe the weather condition and are taken from [Pilliapp](https://www.piliapp.com/emoji/list/weather/).
+- The site logo image is taken from the [Freepik] and the other site images are taken from [Pexels].

-- The python art library is used to for the Titles style.
-- The simple-terminal-menu is used to create the menu and sub-menu options in the app.
+## Acknowledgements
+- Thanks to my Code Institute mentor Mr. Aleksei Konovalov for his guidance, insight and the constant confidence boost to help me in the right direction.
+- Thanks to Code Institute for material and support (Tutor Assistance), Slack Community and other valueable online resources.
 <br><br>
 <a href="#contents">BACK TO CONTENTS 🔼</a>

-## Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

----